obniz/obniz/src/parts/Ble/2jcie/README.md

 # 2JCIE
 enviroment sensor made by OMRON.
 Battery powered.
 Temperature, Humidity, Brightness, UV, Air Pressure, Sound Level, Acceleration, VOC.

+The 2JCIE-BU01 (bag shape) and 2JCIE-BL01 (USB connection) are available in two different shapes (and each has its mode).
+(Also, each of them has its mode.)
+The data that can be acquired and the corresponding functions are different for each of them, so please check before using them.

 ![](image.jpg)

 ## isDevice(BleRemotePeripheral)